reed9999/gdelt-demo/automation/readme_automation.md

 - emr\_create\_and\_run\_all.py: Probably the starting point.
 I want to reconfigure it to use spot pricing.
 For now just see if it runs.
+- `scripts\emr_create_and_run_all.sh`: Shell version of same.
+- `scripts\emr_create_demo.sh`: An earlier demo version upon which the others are based.
+It's just hanging around for troubleshooting, and there's a lot of copy/paste with its successor that should be refactored out if we actually use this for anything.

 Example using spot pricing: https://stackoverflow.com/questions/26314316/how-to-launch-and-configure-an-emr-cluster-using-boto